python/mypy/docs/source/basics.rst

 This makes the the function statically typed, and that causes type checker report type errors within the function.

-Here's a version of the above function is statically typed and will be type checked:
+Here's a version of the above function that is statically typed and will be type checked:

 .. code-block:: python